sanjeevkomma/Java/multi-threading/README.md

 # To Read
 * ConcurrentHashMap is thread safe without synchronizing the whole map.
 Reads can happen very fast while write is done with a lock
+* ConcurrentHashMap = ConcurrentHashMap consist of internal segments which can be viewed as independent HashMaps Conceptually.
+All such segments can be locked by separate threads in high concurrent executions.
+So, multiple threads can get/put key-value pairs from ConcurrentHashMap without blocking/waiting for each other.
+This is implemented for higher throughput.
+* Collections.synchronizedMap() = we get a synchronized version of HashMap and it is accessed in blocking manner.
+This means if multiple threads try to access synchronizedMap at same time, they will be allowed to get/put key-value pairs one at a time in synchronized manner

 # Terminology
 * thread safe =